honeytrap/honey-sandbox/README.md

-# Honeybox
+# HoneySandbox

-Honeybox uses gVisor to introspect applications running within the sandbox.
+HoneySandbox uses gVisor to introspect applications running within the sandbox.
 It will give you a (webbased) shell to the container, where syscalls and network activity will be tracked within the same page.

 ### WORK IN PROGRESS

-Honeybox is very much a work in progress.
+HoneySandbox is very much a work in progress.

 # Usage